So much stuff.

 I discovered the most brilliant method for letting go of lots of things.

 Gently.
-In 30 minutes a week.
+In just 5 to 10 minutes a day.
 WITHOUT turning the house upside down!

 PLUS we adopted these 4 incredibly simple rules …